Sourdough Blueberry Muffins with Crumb Topping

 The crumb topping might just be the best part of this recipe!
 The topping covers the muffins with a layer of buttery sweet and crunchy morsels that take these muffins to another level!

-To make the crumble, melt the butter and then use a fork to stir the flour and sugar until it looks like a wet chunks.
+To make the crumble, melt the butter and then use a fork to stir the flour and sugar until it looks like wet chunks.
 Don't break up the chunks too much, you want them to be large!

 After spooning the crumb topping into each muffin, gently press the crumbs into the muffin batter.
 This will make them adhere to the batter and stay put while the muffins are baking.